tuberry/extension-list/README.md

 # extension-list
 Simple gnome shell extension manager in top panel.
+Click the entry to enable/disable an extension.
 > Keep it simple. —— *stupid*<br>
 [![license]](/LICENSE)